TorbS00/salary-prediction/README.md

 7. Checking and improving model performance by analyzing correlations.
 8. Addressing negative predictions and assessing their impact.

-## Coding Style

-Adhere to the PEP 8 coding style guidelines:

-- Use clear and meaningful variable names.
-- Include comments for complex sections.
-- Follow proper indentation and spacing.
-- Ensure a clean and readable codebase.

 ## Libraries Used

 The project primarily utilizes the following libraries: